 Prioritise what you really love, and scrap the stuff that just isn’t you!
 Tradition for tradition’s sake adds little to your day and has never made anybody happy.
 Be really honest with yourselves about what means the most to you, decide where you want to break the mould, and prioritise these aspects as you start wedding planning.

-And if in doubt, just keep it simple.
+If in doubt, just keep it simple.
 And don’t forget to buy wedding insurance.

 4. Find your tribe and ask for help

 Pick your bridesmaids carefully and makes sure they are calm, supportive and helpful.
 They should be the besties you know will provide reassurance and minimise unnecessary stress before and on the day!